-IWLPC brings together the semiconductor industry’s most respected authorities to address all aspects of wafer-level, 3D, TSV, and MEMS device packaging technologies.
+IWLPC brings together the semiconductor industry’s most respected authorities to address all aspects of wafer-level, 3D device packaging, advanced manufacturing & test technologies.

 3D Integration Track

 3D integration and interposer technology are now well accepted approaches for fabrication of high-performance memory-enhanced products, memory-on-logic stacks, and 3D IC products that are entering the market.
 Along with the above developments, 3D integration is also recognized as a key technology for heterogeneous devices that demand smart system integration, rather than extreme high-interconnect densities.
 Heterogeneous integration technologies are being developed for functional diversification systems, including the integration of CMOS-based devices with others, such as analog/RF, solid-state lighting, HV power, passives, sensors/actuators, biochips and biomedical devices.
 This heterogeneous integration started with system-in-packaging technology, and is expected to evolve into 3D heterogeneous integration with TSVs and wafer bonding.
 Many R&D activities worldwide are focusing on heterogeneous integration for novel functionalities.
 Corresponding 3D integration technologies are being evaluated at several companies, research institutions and industrial-driven research consortia (e.g., Hybrid Memory Cube, e-BRAINS, etc).
 Furthermore, there are significant advances for integrated MEMS systems using 3D integration technologies.
 The multitude of abstracts submitted to the IWLPC Technical committee is evidence of the wide array of activities and broad interest on in the subject matter.